ppKrauss/openCitation/README.md

 ...

 ## FAQ

 * [Who defines the document's license?](https://github.com/ppKrauss/openCoherence/wiki/Who-defines-the-document's-license%3F)

 * [How to avoid less relevant citations in the coherence analysis?](https://github.com/ppKrauss/openCoherence/wiki/How-to-avoid-less-relevant-citations-in-the-coherence-analysis%3F)

 * [How is organized the datasets of this project?](https://github.com/ppKrauss/openCoherence/wiki/How-is-organized-the-datasets-of-this-project%3F)

-## NOTES
+## This project is not a ...

-* not be confuse with "open citation" of bibliographic references, https://opencitations.wordpress.com/
+* This project must be not confused with *"open citation"* of bibliographic references, https://opencitations.wordpress.com/

-* ...
+* The linceses in the [reports](./reports) folder, expressed in the `inferredLicense-XX.md` files, **are "fake licenses"**, the objective of this project is not to offer a proposal of license, is only to characterise repositories and subsidiase a *taxonomy* (of openness) of these repositories.